0z4ck/BitmexAPI/README.md

 ### Usage

-Edit main.py to include your credentials.
+Run in the interactive shell first.
+Create an instance and include your credentials.
 I recommend starting out on the [Testnet](https://testnet.bitmex.com).

 ```bash